Year 4

 Looking ahead:

-• Forest School and 'Come Outside' Curriculum in Spring.
+- Forest School and 'Come Outside' Curriculum in Spring Term.

 At St Thomas' we LOVE to read, have a look at Year 4's 50 recommended reads below.
 What will you read next?

 Please have a look at our 'Knowledge Organisers' linked below.
-These contain our key learning for Autumn in History, Geography, Science, French and DT.
+These contain our key learning for Spring Term in Geography, Science, DT and French.

-If you have any questions - please do not hesitate to ask - I am happy to help!
+If you have any questions - please do not hesitate to ask - I am here to help!

 Mrs Mabe